Methodology for creation and processing of a novel Transcript Normalization Tool in Cortex Application Screening and Review Platform

 a.
 LLM Utilization

-The machine-readable text representations were processed using an LLM, specifically the GPT-4o-mini model hosted on Microsoft Azure.[8]
-This solution was selected given Thalamus utilizes Microsoft Azure for cloud hosting, which ensures overall data and model security.
-Through Thalamus’s contractual relationship with Microsoft, neither the data input, nor the trained model is publicly utilized or used to train any other GPT solution outside of Thalamus.
+The machine-readable text representations were processed using an LLM, initially specifically the GPT-4o-mini model, now including the GPT-5o-mini (2026 ERAS season) hosted on Microsoft Azure and OpenAI.[8]
+This solution was selected given Thalamus utilizes Microsoft Azure for cloud hosting and has an enterprise agreement with them, as well as with OpenAI, which improves overall data and model security.
+Through this contractual relationship with Microsoft and OpenAI, neither the data input, nor the trained model is publicly utilized or used to train any other GPT solution outside of Thalamus.
 This solution was fully vetted by Thalamus’s data security and compliance teams.
-The LLM was trained to recognize and categorize key components of medical transcripts, such as course names, clerkship titles, grades, and other pertinent information.
+The LLM was directed through customer prompting to recognize and categorize key components of medical transcripts, such as course names, clerkship titles, grades, and other pertinent information.

 - Model Training and Iterative Refinement.